blladnar/blladnar.github.io/_posts/2017-07-08-Smaller-Mountains.markdown

 ![photo2](/img/Smaller MountainsPost2.JPG)

 Despite all the trouble I had with snow today, I still did 27 miles.
 That bodes well for Northern California and Oregon since I shouldn't have the navigation problems that slow me down so much.
 I have some catching up to do if I want to get back to a 20 mile per day average.

+Update: The family I saw at the trailhead made it to my camp a few hours after I did.
+They made a campfire and we roasted marshmallows.
+They had a lot of questions about the trail and I really enjoyed answering them.
+It was a fun night.